 Once deployed, xNFs in a 5G network service need ongoing lifecycle management in terms of change management (updates, upgrades), day 1 or day 2 configuration, healthchecks, and more.
 ONAP provides comprehensive support for all lifecycle management tasks.
 For configuration, ONAP uses traditional mechanisms such as YANG/NETCONF/RESTCONF or newer ones such as REST APIs.
 ONAP can also perform lifecycle management by using REST APIs, Ansible playbooks, or Python scripts.
-ONAP already supports the O1 interface for O-RAN configuration with support for initial implementation of the A1 interface to the Near Real-Time RIC software in O-RAN for policy management available as well.
+ONAP supports the O1 interface for O-RAN configuration and the A1 interface to the Near Real-Time RIC software in O-RAN for policy management available as well.
 Finally, there is also a Configuration & Persistency Service database in ONAP for persistency and querying purposes.